 I think humans are capable of believing almost anything.
-I think our convictions are largely arbitray.
+I think our convictions are largely arbitrary.

 Try an experiment.